How the Superior Court Process Works in a Division of Child Protection and Permanency (DCP&P) Case in New Jersey

 New Jersey's Division of Child Protection and Permanency (DCP&P), formerly known as the Division of Youth and Family Services (DYFS), is the state agency that investigates reports of child abuse or neglect and sometimes initiates court actions based on such claims.

 If DCP&P (formerly DYFS) has initiated an action against you based on a claim that you abused or neglected a child, you need immediate information, and you need attorney representation.
 We understand how the New Jersey courts work in DCP&P cases.
 We also understand how emotionally difficult this kind of situation can be.
-Weinberger Law Group's knowledgeable and compassionate family law attorneys will take the time to help answer any questions you have regarding child and parenting issues specifically related to the DCP&P process.
+Weinberger Divorce & Family Law Group's knowledgeable and compassionate family law attorneys will take the time to help answer any questions you have regarding child and parenting issues specifically related to the DCP&P process.

 For an overview of how child abuse and neglect reports are investigated under New Jersey law, see:

 New Jersey Division of Child Protection and Permanency (DCP&P)

 A Superior Court case initiated by DCP&P goes through several steps, usually including the following:

 DCP&P begins a court process by filing an Order to Show Cause and a Complaint.
 These papers will explain why DCP&P believes that you abused or neglected your child and may request temporary removal of the child from the home.
 In addition, these documents will require you to appear in Court at a specific date and time.
 The court sets a preliminary hearing date when the initial papers are filed.
 If DCP&P removes your child from the home on an emergency basis, without having gone to Court first, they must file a Complaint the next business day, and you will be entitled to have a preliminary hearing at the time of filing.